johnSMUpark/CS3353_Project_4_Image_Pro/README.md

 <br/>

 To run this project locally,
-- copy & paste provided Mongo Key in place of `PASTE MONGO KEY HERE` in `MongoKey.js` from the project directory (The Mongo Key should still be a string value so the single apostrophes signifying the key value as a string must remain)
+- Copy & paste provided Mongo Key in place of `PASTE MONGO KEY HERE` in `MongoKey.js` from the project directory (The Mongo Key should still be a string value so the single apostrophes signifying the key value as a string must remain)
 - `cd` into `frontend` directory and run `npm i`
 - `cd` into `backend` directory and run `npm i`
-- while still in `backend` directory, run `npm start`
+- While still in `backend` directory, run `npm start`
-- fire up a browser and go to `http://localhost:3000/`
+- Fire up a browser and go to `http://localhost:3000/`